gloeffelholz/job-search-command-center-privacy/README.md

 ### Next
 Once the sheet exists, you’ll add a small Apps Script backend to let the GPT read and write data.

+### Add the Apps Script backend

+1. In your Google Sheet, click:
+   Extensions → Apps Script
+2. Delete any existing code in the editor.
+3. This script will expose a simple HTTP endpoint that the GPT can call to read and update your sheet.

 ## Setup path B (advanced): GitHub + Vercel
 ## Connect the GPT
 ## Security & privacy